Doctors in Connecticut May Not Report The Mistakes of Others

-Posted on behalf of Michael D'Amico of D'Amico & Pettinicchi, LLC on Dec 09, 2013 in Doctor Errors
+Posted on behalf of Michael D'Amico of D'Amico & Pettinicchi, LLC on Dec 09, 2013 in Medical Malpractice

 While most doctors agree that healthcare providers have a responsibility to admit their own mistakes to patients, many tend to stay silent regarding the errors of others.
 A recent study published in the New England Journal of Medicine suggests several reasons for a physician's hesitation to report the mistakes of a colleague.